 Dr. Langer also sees mindlessness as a pervasive phenomenon, stating that, “Virtually all of us are mindless most of the time,” and that, “We don’t see what is right in front of us.
 We think we know but we don’t.”
 She believes that mindlessness occurs in large part when we follow routines, which we do out of fear of making mistakes, “because if we make a mistake we are going to look stupid.”
 However, many mistakes lead to innovation when we can let go of the judgment and get curious, which I will look at more thoroughly in just a moment.

 Additionally, I see mindlessness as becoming ever more pervasive with the help of technology in fueling our distraction saturated society.
-More than ever we need a mindfulness movement, for people to let go of what keeps them from being present and to intentionally cultivate mindfulness.
+More than ever before we are in need of a mindfulness movement, for thousands of people to let go of what keeps them from being present and to intentionally cultivate mindfulness.

 Stepping Into Mindfulness

 The good news is that because we are taught to be mindless and we can unlearn these habits and teach ourselves to be mindful.
-Her definition of mindfulness is anything that does all of the following:
+Dr. Langer’s definition of mindfulness is anything that does all of the following:

 - Puts you in the present moment